grantmcdermott/parttree/README.md

 <img src="man/figures/README-tree_plot_mismatch-1.png" width="100%" />

-As was the case here, this kind of orientation mismatch normally (hopefully) be pretty easy to recognize.
+As was the case here, this kind of orientation mismatch is normally (hopefully) pretty easy to recognize.
 To fix, we can use the `flipaxes = TRUE` argument to flip the orientation of the `geom_parttree` layer.

 ``` r
 p3 +